 These options will greatly impact how the VM is to be backed up with Veeam Backup & Replication.
 VMDKs are a rather safe bet and whether NFS or VMFS is used for the file system; I’d recommend VMFS if a decision needs to be made.
 Simply put, VMFS is first in line for new VMware features; namely Storage IO Control.

-Many option to provision storage to VMs
+Many options to provision storage to VMs

 Using RDMs complicates the situation, as backup strategies may be impacted.
 Veeam Backup & Replication supports RDMs in virtual mode only.
 Be sure to see this recent post on this topic, RDMs explained for Veeam Backup & Replication.

 The iSCSI initiator used within the VM needs to be used very strategically.
 The use case we like to see this configuration used is for the Veeam Backup & Replication server installed as VM with iSCSI storage as the target.
 The backup jobs will be sent directly to the iSCSI target, formatted as NTFS on the Veeam Backup & Replication server.
-This is brings better performance than leveraging VMDKs on a VMFS volume for this task.
+This brings better performance than leveraging VMDKs on a VMFS volume for this task.
 Further, the drive size can be very large to accommodate the backup repository.
 See this recent blog post on the Veeam blog, Using the iSCSI initiator within Veeam Backup & Replication in a VM.

 Configuring the iSCSI initiator within a VM that is to be backed up with Veeam Backup & Replication will exclude the drives that are provisioned directly through the iSCSI target to the guest VM.
 This practice needs to be used with extreme caution, and our recommendation is to ensure that anything you back up with Veeam Backup & Replication is on a VMDK (or a RDM in virtual mode only when required).
 The primary reason is that the VMware snapshot won’t include the storage resources provisioned through the iSCSI initiator on the VM.